CodeYellowBV/tech-blog/site/content/blog/pg-timezones.md

 example, they can ask for the subscription to be started two months from now and we have to honor that.
 However, it takes time to process subscriptions.
 So if I subscribe today and ask for my paper to be delivered tomorrow, that's not going to work.
-Our customer wants the start date to begin on the first

 In principle, we want payment for subscriptions to start in the same month the paper starts to be delivered.
 To make things more